kfei/sshcam/README.md

     characters?
   - **Colors**: In a *xterm-256color* terminal, display images with colors.
   - **Port to other platforms**: Maybe by using QT?
-  - **Better algorithm**: Currently the image scaling is inefficient and lossy.
+  - **Better algorithm**: Currently the rendering is inefficient and lossy.

 ## Credits